Flight Training Loan FAQs

 Will my cosigner be obligated for the life of the loan?

-Sallie Mae and Wells Fargo both offer cosigner release applications after a minimum number of payments have been made.
-If this is of interest, you and your cosigner should be aware of the minimum requirements for the Sallie Mae cosigner release and the Wells Fargo cosigner release.
+Sallie Mae offers cosigner release applications after a minimum number of payments have been made.
+If this is of interest, you and your cosigner should be aware of the minimum requirements for the Sallie Mae cosigner release.

 How does ATP receive the loan funds?